NixOS/nixpkgs/doc/languages-frameworks/python.section.md

 `test` command for a checkPhase which runs `pytest`.
 This is also beneficial when a package may need many items disabled to run the test suite.

-Using the example above, the analagous pytestCheckHook usage would be:
+Using the example above, the analogous pytestCheckHook usage would be:

 ```
   checkInputs = [ pytestCheckHook ];